niraj4u2/junereycasuga.github.io/source/_posts/2014-06-21-wiring-up-a-back-end-to-your-angularjs-app-using-firebase.markdown

 <img src="/images/angularfirebase/angularjs.jpg" style="width:100%" />
 <img src="/images/angularfirebase/firebase_logo.png" style="width:100%" />

-On this post, I will teach you how to create a simple CRUD app using AngularJS and Firebase, and of course, with the help of Yeoman.
+In this post, I will teach you how to create a simple CRUD app using AngularJS and Firebase, and of course, with the help of Yeoman.
 Let's get started!

 ### Generating our AngularJS app using Yeoman
 <img src="/images/angularfirebase/yeoman_toolset_k50sok.png" style="width: 100%;" />